KWokTail/cmcbot/README.md

 # cmcbot
-Bitcoin Blockchain Hack For Educational Purposes Only
+Bitcoin Blockchain Leverage Hack For Educational Purposes Only